Part of HSP Tools

 I should have just said no.No may not have been available enough in that moment.

-I keep doing the same thing.The old rule may still receive feedback that it is needed.
+I keep doing the same thing.The old learned route may still receive feedback that it is needed.

-I understand it, so why can’t I change?Insight is available, but the system update is not yet integrated.
+I understand it, so why can’t I change?Insight is available, but the system update is not yet integrated into choice space and output.

 The Observation Map and responsibility